Our Favourite Black Love Movie Couples Aren't #RelationshipGoals

 Advertisement

 There will always be a special place in my heart for all of these movies.
 Each of the characters feel like family to me.
-But I’m realizing more and more every day that rather than holding their stories up on a pedestal as the prototype of Black love, I should continue to hold a special place in my heart for them as representations of all the different ways Black love can look: perfectly imperfect, at times problematic — but always very Black.
+But I’m realising more and more every day that rather than holding their stories up on a pedestal as the prototype of black love, I should continue to hold a special place in my heart for them as representations of all the different ways black love can look: perfectly imperfect, at times problematic — but always very black.

 Advertisement